NNLisk/Wi-fi-sniffer/README.md

 + Uses freeRTOS to schedule tasks

 # Plan
-+ to implement a system where ESP32 boards in different physical locations transmit relevant packet information to an MQTT broker running on a central Raspberry pi, which handles packet logic and visualizes the information
++ to implement a system where ESP32 boards in different physical locations transmit relevant packet information to the e.g. central raspberry pi listening to a TCPsocket.

 + options for visualization
     + [----------------] intensity meters
-      Display an incoming datapacket based on its intensity (dbm) as a flashing of one of the dashes
+      Display an incoming datapacket based on its intensity (dbm) as a flashing of one of the dashes, real time is problematic with a bulk json only every 30 seconds
-    + more complicated, visual mapping of physical locations of devices
+    + visual mapping of physical locations of devices, updates every 30 seconds. more complicated, requires triangulation to compute the physical location.
+Also difficult with randomized MACs

 # Problems
 + ESP32 cannot at the same time listen in promiscuous mode and